WJ-Bos/WJ-Bos/README.md

 ## 🚀 About Me

-I'm a full-stack software engineer with a passion for building robust, scalable systems in the fintech space.
+I'm a versatile full-stack software engineer who builds robust, scalable systems across various domains.
 I thrive on solving complex problems, optimizing performance, and creating elegant solutions that make a real impact.

-- 🏦 **Current Focus:** Building distributed microservices architecture for financial systems
+- 💻 **Current Focus:** Building distributed microservices architecture with modern cloud-native technologies
-- 🔭 **Working On:** Payment processing, mandate management, and asset tracking platforms
+- 🔭 **Working On:** Enterprise applications, API integrations, and scalable backend systems
 - 🌱 **Learning:** Advanced distributed tracing with OpenTelemetry, system design, and performance optimization
 - 💪 **Outside of Code:** Powerlifting enthusiast with a methodical approach to training and progression
-- 🎯 **Goal:** Contributing to innovative fintech solutions that drive financial inclusion
+- 🎯 **Goal:** Building impactful software solutions that solve real-world problems at scale

 ---